rapidz/nova-ajax-field/readme.md

 	// If you are using integers or floats for the values ensure to chain on the type methods...
 	AjaxField::make('Foo')->setUrl('/api/ajaxselect/foo')->typeInt(),

+	// If you require a multiselect field you can chain on the multiple method AjaxField::make('Foo')->setUrl('/api/ajaxselect/foo')->multiple(),
 ```

 The field expects the response from the AJAX call to respond with a JSON array of options in the following format: